kubernetes/website/docs/user-guide/kubectl/1_5/documents/_generated_create.md

 ```

 Create a new secret for use with Docker registries.

 Dockercfg secrets are used to authenticate against Docker registries.

 When using the Docker command line to push images, you can authenticate to a given registry by running

-  'docker login DOCKER_REGISTRY_SERVER --username=DOCKER_USER --password=DOCKER_PASSWORD --email=DOCKER_EMAIL'.
+  $ docker login DOCKER_REGISTRY_SERVER --username=DOCKER_USER --password=DOCKER_PASSWORD --email=DOCKER_EMAIL'.

-That produces a ~/.dockercfg file that is used by subsequent 'docker push' and 'docker pull' commands to
-authenticate to the registry.
+That produces a ~/.dockercfg file that is used by subsequent 'docker push' and 'docker pull' commands to authenticate to the registry.

 When creating applications, you may have a Docker registry that requires authentication.
-In order for the
-nodes to pull images on your behalf, they have to have the credentials.
-You can provide this information
-by creating a dockercfg secret and attaching it to your service account.
+In order for the nodes to pull images on your behalf, they have to have the credentials.
+You can provide this information by creating a dockercfg secret and attaching it to your service account.

 ### Usage